Fine tuning SMLs

 })

 We see that it is a single training set of more than 200 thousand jokes.
-So later we will have to divide it into training and evaluation.
+So later we will have to split it into train and evaluation.

 Let's see a sample